dollspace-gay/RookeryOS/services/common/README.md

-# EasyLFS Common Logging System
+# Rookery OS Common Logging System

-This directory contains shared utilities used by all EasyLFS services.
+This directory contains shared utilities used by all Rookery OS services.

 ## Logging System

-The `logging.sh` script provides centralized logging functionality for all EasyLFS build services.
+The `logging.sh` script provides centralized logging functionality for all Rookery OS build services.

 ### Features

 - **Dual Output**: All logs are written to both console (with colors) and persistent log files
 - **Service-Specific Logs**: Each service has its own log file (`/logs/<service-name>.log`)
-- **Master Log**: All services append to a master log (`/logs/easylfs-master.log`) for complete audit trail
+- **Master Log**: All services append to a master log (`/logs/rookery-master.log`) for complete audit trail
 - **Timestamps**: All log entries include timestamps
 - **Automatic Finalization**: Exit handlers ensure logs are properly closed with status information

 ### Log Files

-Logs are stored in the `lfs-logs` Docker volume and persist across container runs:
+Logs are stored in the `rookery-logs` Docker volume and persist across container runs:

 - `/logs/download-sources.log` - Source download service
 - `/logs/build-toolchain.log` - Toolchain build service